OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-definitions-schema.rst

       - | A file that is being used for temporary storage.
 File systems avoid writing data back to mass storage if sufficient cache memory is available, because typically, an application deletes a temporary file after the handle is closed.
 In that scenario, the system can entirely avoid writing the data.
 Otherwise, the data is written after the handle is closed.
     * - FILE_ATTRIBUTE_VIRTUAL
       - | This value is reserved for system use.
+    * -
+      - | The empty string value is permitted here to allow for empty elements associated with variable references.

 .. _EntityObjectNamingContextType: